 Yet Jesus was able to resurrect his rotting body!

 Let’s take a peek into Mary and Martha’s lives.

-They were close friends with Jesus and their lives were turned upside down when Lazarus became sick and died.
+They were close friends with Jesus and their lives were turned upside down when their brother, Lazarus became sick and died.

 A few years ago, we had a situation with one of our children that turned our lives upsidedown.
 Unimaginable things can happen with your kids.
 It’s not always death as in the story of Lazarus.